And I'm going to be telling him, you got to end this war.

 There are some differences.

-It's certain things about certain cities that stand out, but I gotta imagine.
+There's certain things about certain cities that stand out, but I got to imagine, am I wrong in thinking Anchorage is going to be very different?

 Anchorage is different.

-Uh you know, it has all the normal stuff like the lower forty-eight, but it's a whole different breed of people and town.
+You know, it has all the normal stuff like the lower 48, but it's a whole different breed of people and town.

-Go out and talk to the people and see see everything.
+Go out and talk to the people and see everything.

 You ever watch the show Life Below Zero?